Femtosecond optical breakdown in silicon: Results and discussion

 \subsection{Bonding properties of photo-excited Si}

 Fig. \ref{fig:Fig9}(b-c) display the change of electron density distribution in the (110) plane in Si after photo-excitation by intense 30fs laser pulse.
 For comparison, Fig.\ref{fig:Fig9}(a) shows the ground state valence charge density map characterized by bond charges located in the middle of each Si-Si bond.
 The local pseudo-potential model produces closed elliptic density contour lines with long axis perpendicular to the bonding direction.
-Photo-ionization causes redistribution of charge density, electrons which occupy bonding sites move into the interstitial anti-binding regions, thereby reducing the amplitude of bond charges, cf. Fig. \ref{fig:Fig9}(b-c).
+Photo-ionization causes redistribution of charge density, electrons which occupy bonding sites move into the interstitial anti-binding regions.
+This leads to weakening of the Si-Si bonds, the amplitude of the bond charge decreases and thus the bond order is reduced, cf. Fig. \ref{fig:Fig9}(b-c).
 More electrons are displaced from bonds parallel to the laser polarization direction ([111] direction) as compared to bonds that are oriented perpendicularly ([1 $\bar{1}$ 1] direction).
 The bond charges remain as centers of inversion of the diamond lattice, their amplitude decreases and shape changes.

 There is simple criteria for stability of the diamond lattice, cf. \cite{Heine1976,Kudryashov2002}.
 The transverse acoustic (TA) phonons in Si are unstable when the bond charge vanishes \cite{Martin1969}, the crystal no longer resists to shear stress and melts.
 Because the bond charge in Si is $Z_b=2/\epsilon_0=1/6$ \cite{Phillips1968}, the creation of a single electron-hole pair destroys the bond charge $Z_b$ in six Si-Si bonds, thus the excitation of electron-hole pairs of number density $n_c$ softens the transverse acoustic phonon modes by